nirbhayksingh012/-Chat-Agent/README.md

 Receives HTTP requests from the client.
 Validates all inputs using **Zod** — enforcing correct types, required fields, and message length limits — before delegating to the service layer.
 This keeps validation centralized and out of business logic.

 **Service Layer (`conversation.ts` + `llm.ts`)**
-`conversation.ts` handles all data operations: reading from Redis first, falling back to PostgreSQL on cache miss, and invalidating the cache on new writes. `llm.ts` constructs the system prompt from `STORE_KNOWLEDGE`, attaches the last 20 messages as conversation history, and calls the Gemini SDK.
+`conversation.ts` handles all data operations: reading from Redis first, falling back to Neon PostgreSQL on cache miss, and invalidating the cache on new writes. `llm.ts` constructs the system prompt from `STORE_KNOWLEDGE`, attaches the last 20 messages as conversation history, and calls the Gemini SDK.

 **Database & Cache Layer (`migrate.ts` + `redis.ts`)**
-Manages PostgreSQL and Redis connections.
+Manages Neon PostgreSQL and Redis connections.
 Runs startup migrations to ensure the `conversations` and `messages` tables exist before the first request is served.

 ---

 ## Key Design Decisions

+**Neon PostgreSQL over local/self-hosted**
+Neon is serverless PostgreSQL — it connects instantly from both Render (production) and local dev with the same connection string, no infrastructure to manage.
+It also scales to zero when idle, which keeps costs low for a project like this.

 **Drizzle ORM over raw SQL**
 Drizzle provides a fully type-safe query interface, which eliminates a whole class of runtime SQL errors.
-It also makes schema changes explicit and version-controlled via migration files, rather than relying on ad-hoc SQL scripts.
+Schema changes are explicit and version-controlled via migration files rather than ad-hoc SQL scripts.

 **Fail-Safe Redis Caching (Cache-Aside)**
 All Redis calls are wrapped in `try/catch`.
 If Redis goes offline, the app silently falls back to PostgreSQL for every read — users experience no downtime or errors, just slightly slower history loads.
 Cache entries are invalidated on every new message write to prevent stale reads.

 **Zod Input Validation**
-Rather than relying on implicit trust of client data, every API endpoint validates its inputs against a Zod schema at the boundary.
+Every API endpoint validates its inputs against a Zod schema at the boundary.
 This prevents malformed payloads from ever reaching the database or the LLM.

+**Split Deployment (Vercel + Render)**
+Rather than forcing everything onto one platform, the frontend lives on Vercel (optimized for static/React builds with edge CDN) and the backend on Render (optimized for persistent Node.js services).
+Each platform does what it's built for.

 **Tailwind CSS v4 with CSS Variables**
 Custom theme tokens (colors, spacing, animations) are declared directly in `index.css` using CSS custom properties.
-This keeps the design system co-located with the component styles, avoids a separate `tailwind.config.js`, and makes the build faster via the Vite compiler plugin.
+This avoids a separate `tailwind.config.js` and makes the build faster via the Vite compiler plugin.

 ---